 'This is the beginning': PM Imran inaugurates Kartarpur Corridor on historic day

-Prime Minister Imran Khan on Saturday addressed a ceremony during which he formally inaugurated the Kartarpur Corridor, which will allow Indian Sikh pilgrims to visit one of the religion's holiest sites in Pakistan.
+Prime Minister Imran Khan formally inaugurated the Kartarpur Corridor at a colourful ceremony on Saturday, paving the way for Indian Sikh pilgrims to visit one of their religion's holiest sites in Pakistan without needing a visa.

-"First of all, I congratulate the Sikh community on the 550th birth anniversary of Baba Guru Nanak and welcome you all," the premier began, paying tribute to the government team for completing the Kartarpur project in a matter of months.
+"First of all, I congratulate the Sikh community on the 550th birth anniversary of Baba Guru Nanak and welcome you all," the premier said at the start of his address, paying tribute to the government team for completing the Kartarpur project in a matter of months.

 "I salute you all.
 I had no idea you were so efficient.
 That means we can do so much more," he told the government officials.